dot-about/ask/README.md

 # ask

-Basically, this is the writing wall to place requests and check out what is happening.
+Basically, the writing wall to place requests and check what is happening.

-Around twitter, use #dotabout so we can get related topics together. :-)
+Around twitter and similar, use #dotabout so we can get related talks together.